CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 Every rule keeps the source selector and its target Beacon properties in one object.
 This avoids parallel field lists whose entries can silently drift out of alignment.

+For ODM input, `sourceField` is an `ItemOID` or one of the normalized context fields documented in the [CDISC-ODM guide](../cdisc-odm).
+Repeated Beacon sections evaluate the rule once per matching item-group occurrence.
+Any companion `{ sourceField: ... }` value is resolved from the same occurrence.
+Scalar sections accept repeated identical values, but differing repeated values are rejected as ambiguous.

 ## Shared Defaults